Robson Square

 Panel Discussion: DRIPA and Public Policy

-Engage with our panel featuring representatives from the Squamish Nation and other non-profit organizations.
+Engage with our panel featuring representatives from the Squamish Nation, Real Estate Foundation of BC, and the City of Vancouver.
 Delve into real-world applications and challenges of integrating DRIPA into policy work for social justice.

 Talk: Social Media and Public Policy